kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 ###### Will enabling / using this feature result in introducing new API types?

-Yes: `EndpointSelector` (`discovery.k8s.io/v1alpha1`), namespace-scoped.
+Yes: `EndpointSelector` (`discovery.k8s.io/v1alpha1`) will be namespace-scoped.

-For each selector-based Service, one EndpointSelector projection is created.
+For each selector-based Service, one EndpointSelector projection will be created.
 Explicit testing targets will be defined and validated as part of Beta.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?